Muetze42/Muetze42/README.md

 * 📫 Ways to reach me are listed on [huth.it](https://huth.it/)
 * 🐶 I’ve a [dog](https://www.instagram.com/p/CDCauMmJD3P/)
 * 🏢 I’m employed as a developer at [reaze](https://www.reaze.com/) - Digital things with sense
-* 💻 I use a Windows Laptop for my work and a Mac Book Pro when I work for my employer
+* 💻 I use a Windows Laptop for my work and a Mac Book when I work for my employer
 * 🧬 My favorite IDE is [PhpStorm](https://www.jetbrains.com/de-de/phpstorm/) by [JetBrains](https://www.jetbrains.com/)

 ### Tech-Stack (alphabetic)